“We do reports already.”

-In order to be a business enabler and stay on top of the competitive marketplace, there needs to be understanding of the “why,” “how,” and “when”.
+In order to be a business enabler and stay on top of the competitive marketplace, the “why,” “how,” and “when” are important parts of the equation as well.
 That’s where analysis comes into play.
 It doesn’t just provide data, but provides answers behind the numbers.
 It takes your data and converts it into intelligence and insights.

 Push Information to the Users